 - If you make repeated entries to your tenant’s unit without serving them an advance notice

-Instances When You Can Penalize a Tenant for Breaking the Lease in Pennsylvania
+Instances When a Landlord Can Penalize a Tenant for Breaking the Lease Early in Pennsylvania

-You can penalize your Pennsylvania tenant for doing any of the following.
-Breaking the lease to:
+A landlord can penalize their Pennsylvania tenant for doing any of the following.
+Breaking the lease agreement to:

-- Move into the new home they bought
+- Move into the new property they bought

-- Relocate in order to upgrade or downgrade
+- Relocate in order to upgrade or downsize the property

 - Move-in with a partner